Updated Oct 31, 2022

 Depending on what company you choose, the appliances or systems will be picked for you, or you can customize the options slightly to work for your needs.
-Most of the time, the combo plan is going to be considered a platinum plan and costs a bit more than the other options.
-Regardless of your budget, there should be something out there that works for you.
+Most of the time, the combo plan will be considered a platinum plan and costs a bit more than the other options.
+Regardless of your budget, something out there should work for you.

 As we mentioned, you will first have to make sure that the home warranty coverage is offered.
 Chances are, there are at least a few companies that you will be able to choose from in your area.